MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/storage-firmware-update-driver.md

 The solution details are as follows:

-- Provide inbox support for storage firmware update.
-See [Storage firmware update (StorFwUpdate) driver](#storage-firmware-update-storfwupdate-driver) in this topic for implementation details.
+- Provide inbox support for Storage Firmware Update.
+See [Storage Firmware Update (StorFwUpdate) driver](#storage-firmware-update-storfwupdate-driver) in this topic for implementation details.

 - Create a second DeviceNode for firmware update.
 See [Use an extension INF to create a second DeviceNode](#use-an-extension-inf-to-create-a-second-devicenode) in this topic for implementation details.

-- The IHV/OEM storage firmware update package (INF and firmware binary) targets the second DeviceNode and only contains a firmware payload.
+- The IHV/OEM Storage Firmware Update package (INF and firmware binary) targets the second DeviceNode and only contains a firmware payload.
 See [Storage firmware update INF](#storage-firmware-update-inf) in this topic for implementation details.

 For more information, see [Adding firmware update logic to a Microsoft-supplied driver](https://docs.microsoft.com/windows-hardware/drivers/install/updating-device-firmware-using-windows-update#adding-firmware-update-logic-to-a-microsoft-supplied-driver).